Simulating high-accuracy nuclear motion Hamiltonians using discrete variable representation and Walsh-Hadamard QROM on fault-tolerant quantum computers: Discussion

-\paragraph{Condition number.} Rovibrational calculations often lead to a generalized eigenvalue problem.
-When non-exact quadratures are employed or the basis set is non-orthogonal, the resulting overlap matrix deviates from the identity and may exhibit a large condition number~\cite{GRM25}.
-In classical FBR calculations using orthogonal basis sets with Gaussian quadratures, the overlap matrix simplifies to the identity, removing the need for matrix inversion.
-In such cases, one can instead employ quantum landscape scanning as proposed in ref.~\cite{GRM25}, which inherently avoids issues associated with ill-conditioned matrices.

-By contrast, quantum algorithms that rely on the Harrow–Hassidim–Lloyd (HHL) procedure~\cite{Harrow2009} for matrix inversion, combined with quantum phase estimation, face significant practical limitations.
-Although the HHL algorithm offers asymptotically better scaling than exact classical inversion—$\mathcal{O}(\log(N) d^2 \kappa^2 / \epsilon)$ versus $\mathcal{O}(N^3)$, where $d$ denotes matrix sparsity—it performs poorly for systems with large condition numbers.
-Classical iterative eigensolvers such as the Arnoldi or Lanczos methods exhibit a more favorable dependence, scaling as $\mathcal{O}(\kappa^{1/2})$.

-\paragraph{Back-of-the-envelope estimate of simulation times.} Let us assume a parallelized architecture for logical T-gate generation via magic-state cultivation and surface-code error correction~\cite{Gidney2024}, capable of delivering up to $10^6$ T-gates per second.
-Adopting such a model as a reference for clock-rate estimates introduces substantial uncertainty; however, our goal here is to provide an illustrative comparison rather than quantitative prediction.
+\paragraph{Back-of-the-envelope estimate of simulation times.} To provide a sense of the relative computational resources required by our method compared with classical techniques, we present a back-of-the-envelope estimate of memory usage and runtime for representative cases.
+We assume a parallelized architecture for logical T-gate generation based on magic-state distillation and surface-code error correction~\cite{Gidney2024}, capable of producing up to $10^{6}$ T-gates per second.
+While adopting such a model as a reference clock rate introduces significant uncertainty, our intention is to offer an illustrative comparison rather than a quantitative performance prediction.